EliYakubov7/Lets-Play/README.md

 # Lets-Play
-Social Network Android App For Musicans
+Social Network Android App For Musicians

 ## About the project :